Popcorn (1991 film): Plot

 Film student and screenwriter Maggie Butler has recurring dreams of a girl named Sarah, caught in a fire and chased by an assailant.
 She documents these on an audio tape in the hopes of making them into a film.

 Maggie's classmate Toby D'Amato proposes hosting a horror movie marathon to raise funds for the film department, to be held at the abandoned Dreamland theater.
 He enlists the help of Dr. Mnesyne, who lends them film memorabilia from his shop.

 In his inventory, they find a short cult film called Possessor, which resembles Maggie's dreams.
 Lanyard Gates, the director, killed his family while shooting the final scene, then set the theater on fire.
 When Maggie asks her mother Suzanne about the film, she dismisses it, urging Maggie to quit the festival.
 Later, Suzanne receives a call from someone who tells her to meet them at Dreamland and bring a gun.
 Once there, she has visions and is attacked by a shadowy figure.

 The night of the festival, a suspicious man buys a ticket from Maggie and calls her "Sarah" before entering.
 Maggie tells Toby, but he dismisses it.
 The first movie is a 3D film, Mosquito.
 Mr. Davis prepares a giant mosquito prop, but while he's flying it above the audience, a mysterious figure causes it to fly into him, stabbing him with its stinger.
 In a laboratory, an unknown being then makes a copy of Davis's face.

 The second film is The Attack of the Amazing Electrified Man, featuring a "Shock-o-Scope" gimmick consisting of electrical "buzzers" in seats.
-Bud, a wheelchair-bound student, prepares the seat shockers as Maggie re-listens to her audio tape and hears a message from "Gates".
+Bud, a student who uses a wheelchair, prepares the seat shockers as Maggie re-listens to her audio tape and hears a message from "Gates".
 Backstage, Mark's date Tina attempts to kiss Davis, but his face melts off and he strangles her.
-The killer then straps Bud into an electric chair prop for the film and electrocutes him to death, shutting off the theater's electricity.
+The killer then straps Bud into an electric chair prop for the film and electrocutes him, shutting off the theater's electricity.